start portlet menu bar

 Pop in Color

-Potted fall flowers like mums, a new seasonal color-complementing doormat or a display of pumpkins, can add some splashes of color to your porch.
-Inside, change your tablecloth to a festive fall pattern or add a solid rust-colored runner under your place settings.
-For an easy DIY decoration, put some gold decorative acorns at the bottom of a vase fill it with fall flowers and wrap a complementary color ribbon around it.
+Potted fall flowers like mums, a new, seasonal, color-complementing doormat or a display of pumpkins, can add some splashes of color to your porch.
+Inside, change your tablecloth to a festive fall pattern, or add a solid, rust-colored runner under your place settings.
+For an easy DIY decoration, put some gold decorative acorns at the bottom of a vase, fill it with fall flowers, and wrap a complementary colored ribbon around it.
 You can also display foliage decorations around a fireplace.
 (Be sure to keep them well away from open flames!)

-Lights aren’t only for Christmas time.
-With sunset moving earlier, add some decorative lighting to bring a warm glow around your home.
+Lights aren’t only for Christmastime.
+With sunset moving to earlier, add some decorative lighting to bring a warm glow around your home.
 Make a garland with leaves and lights, and hang them on the mantle of your fireplace or around your front door.
-Fill up a woven basket with leaves, gourds and pinecones and wrap lights around the base and handle.
+Fill up a woven basket with leaves, gourds, and pinecones, then wrap lights around the base and handle.
 Take some apples and use them as candleholders for your table by coring some and putting a taper candle inside.

 Get Crafty